Paulkimaili/-Maji-Ndogo-Water-Services-Dashboard-Power-BI-Project-Part-3/README.md

-# 💧 Maji Ndogo Water Services Dashboard — Power BI Project (Part 3: Communicating)
+# 💧 Maji Ndogo Water Services Dashboard — Power BI Project-Part 3

 An end-to-end Power BI project that turns the Maji Ndogo water survey data into a multi-page, stakeholder-ready report — complete with national and provincial drill-through pages, DAX-driven budget calculations, and interactive bookmark navigation — designed to help decision-makers plan and fund water access upgrades across the region.